-If you have a chicken photo or story that you want included below, we’d love to hear from you!
+Below are a few chickens that our alums have asked us to share with the world.
+If you have a photo or story that you want included below, we’d love to hear from you!
 Please click the link that follows to contact Brown CS Communication Outreach Specialist Jesse C. Polhemus.

 Steven Gomez and his chicken

 Matteo Riondato and his chicken

 Michael Littman and his chicken